wr1/cfold/docs/usage.md

 - **Move/Rename**: Add `# DELETE` for old path and new object with updated path and content.
 - Paths are relative to the CWD.
 - JSON is validated using Pydantic models.
+- `instructions` is a list of objects; do not modify unless specified.